subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 The first term on RHS of the equation represents the viscous force on the particle that dampens its movement while the second term represents the random forces due to collisions with the molecules of the fluid.
 One of the most unexpected applications of the Wiener Process happened in 2015 when [Jascha Sohl-Dickstein](https://arxiv.org/abs/1503.03585) and his collaborators showed the Langevin Process can be used to generate images.
 Until then the best image generation technique was based on a type of Neural Network called Generative Adversarial Networks or GANs, which are notoriously difficult to train.
 It was shown within a few years that the diffusion based technique yielded better images, and could be extended to encompass text to image generation as well as video generation.
 This has led to widespread adoption of tools such Dall-E-2 and Dall-E-3 from OpenAI and Imagen from Google which are all based on this technique.

 In order to understand the connection between diffusions and image generation, consider a typical digital image.
 It is made up hundreds of thousands of individual blobs of color called pixels, the value of which is represented  by a group of three integers between 0 and 255, for the red, blue and green colors.
 For any one image the value of a pixel is fixed, but if we have a collection of images, then the pixel value varies and can be considered to be a random variable.
 The collection of pixels that make up an image consisting of $n$ pixels is a random vector $(X_1, X_2,...,X_n)$ consisting of correlated random variables, with distribution probability $f(x_1, x_2,...,x_n)$.
 If we had access to this distribution, then it would be possible to generate new images by sampling from it.
-In reality $f$ is some fantastically complex function which is not expressible using a simple equation.
+In reality $f$ is some fantastically complex function which cannot be described using a simple equation.
 But what if we sample from a simpler distribution, such as the Normal distribution, and then somehow modify the samples so that they end up following $f$?
 This can be accomplished by using the Langevin diffusion.

 Consider the following Stochastic Differential Equation of the Langevin type